 He lost a billion dollars through his wife's mental health campaign or whatever it was.
 Plus he eats pizza with a fork, roots for the Red Sox and killed Charlotte the groundhog on Groundhog Day.
 I'm surprised he's as popular as he was.

 If you understand politics is really just a high school popularity contest, and people often vote on what sounds good and how much you appeal to their ego, vs the nerds who look at technical details, trade-offs and what is actually good policy vs what sounds good, then having a personality that makes you seem like a strong leader or is likeable beats having good policies.
-It's rare that you get a jock that also a nerd, and is willing to people hard truths vs what they want to hear.
+It's rare that you get a jock that is also a nerd, and is willing to tell people hard truths vs what they want to hear.
 People like BdB fail because the electorate isn't actually as interested in good policy in the aggregate than making themselves feel better about themselves.
 I'm becoming a black pilled Carlinite who fundamentally believes the voters are selfish, corrupt and ignorant and so much of our problems are downstream of that.
 Politicians with good policies can't win in that environment.
 Often the personalities of politicians who have good policies have harder time than politicians who realize that voters are not rational and the skills that win people elections in Modern America are incompatible with the type of politician who can actual propose and deliver good policies.

 My hottake: New Yorkers' standards are just too high "Guy with annoying mannerism and habits but does a decent job running the circus"* should clear the bar (and BdB is a great example of why term limits are bad)